Transfer Learning in Deep Reinforcement Learning: A Survey: Introduction

 \section{Introduction}

 }

-\IEEEPARstart{R}einforcement Learning (RL) is an effective framework to solve sequential decision-making tasks, where a learning agent interacts with the environment to improve its performance through trial and error~\cite{sutton2018reinforcement}.
-Originated from cybernetics and thriving in Computer Science, RL has been widely applied to tackle challenging tasks which were previously intractable~\cite{silver2016mastering,silver2017mastering}.

-As a pioneering technique for realizing advanced artificial intelligence, traditional RL was mostly designed for tabular cases, which provided principled solutions to simple tasks but faced difficulties when handling highly complex domains, \eg~tasks with 3D environments.
-Over the recent years, an integrated framework, where an RL agent is built upon deep neural networks, has been developed to address more challenging tasks.
-The combination of deep learning with RL is hence referred to as Deep Reinforcement Learning (DRL)~\cite{arulkumaran2017brief}, which aims to address complex domains that were otherwise unresolvable by building deep, powerful function approximators.
+\IEEEPARstart{R}einforcement Learning (RL) is an effective framework to solve sequential decision-making tasks, where a learning agent interacts with the environment to improve its performance through trial and error~\citep{sutton2018reinforcement}.
+Originated from cybernetics and thriving in computer science, RL has been widely applied to tackle challenging tasks which were previously intractable.
+Traditional RL algorithms were mostly designed for tabular cases, which provide principled solutions to simple tasks but face difficulties when handling highly complex domains, \eg~tasks with 3D environments.
+With the recent advances in deep learning research, the combination of RL and deep neural networks is developed to address challenging tasks.
+The combination of deep learning with RL is hence referred to as \textit{\textbf{Deep Reinforcement Learning}} (DRL)~\cite{arulkumaran2017brief}, which learns powerful function approximators using deep neural networks to address complicated domains.
 DRL has achieved notable success in applications such as robotics control~\cite{levine2016end,levine2018learning} and game playing~\cite{bellemare2013arcade}.
-It also has a promising prospects in domains such as health informatics~\cite{kosorok2015adaptive}, electricity networks~\cite{glavic2017reinforcement}, intelligent transportation systems\cite{el2013multiagent,wei2018intellilight}, to name just a few.
+It also thrives in domains such as health informatics~\cite{kosorok2015adaptive}, electricity networks~\cite{glavic2017reinforcement}, intelligent transportation systems\cite{el2013multiagent,wei2018intellilight}, to name just a few.